plomino/PlominoDoc/docs/classes.rst

     Another module with some useful methods is ``Products.PythonScripts.standard``, which can be imported if needed.

+``actual_context(context, search="PlominoDocument")``
+    return the actual context from the request, it will drill into the path until it find a context matching the searched class.
+    Useful in portlet context

+``actual_path(context)``
+    return the actual path from the request.
+    Useful in portlet context

 ``array_to_csv(array, delimiter='\t', quotechar='"')``
     Convert ``array`` (a list of lists) to a CSV string.